arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-button-press/lora-button-press.md

 ### Making Sender Device Mobile

 As of now, we have a quite immobile setup, but this can be fixed by making the sender device mobile.
 A good way of testing this out is to make the sender device run on a battery instead.
-The MKR WAN 1310 has a battery connector that any battery with a JST connector can connect to.
+The MKR WAN 1310 has a battery connector that any battery with a JST PH connector can connect to.
 A standard 3.7 LiPo battery can power the MKR WAN 1310 for a longer time.

 ### Troubleshoot